 I have a AAA membership with roadside assistance.
-I learned how to change a tire back in High School drivers Ed., but that was like 12 years ago! 😉 It’s peace of mind that I can call anytime, anywhere, and a tow truck is on its way.
+I learned how to change a tire back in High School driver’s ed., but that was like 12 years ago! 😉 It’s the peace of mind that I can call anytime, anywhere, and a tow truck is on its way.

 Winter Survival Kit

-I have a duffel bag in the back of my minivan with ski gloves, snow pants, warm socks and a hat.
-There’s also energy bars, water, a bag of small votive candles AND a metal can.
+I have a duffel bag in the back of my minivan with ski gloves, snow pants, warm socks, and a hat.
+There are also energy bars, water, a bag of small votive candles, AND a metal can.
 If you are stranded in a car waiting out a snowstorm, you don’t want to run out of gas.
-Experts recommend you conserve it by running your car ten minutes every hour.
-The candles provide warmth and the tin can radiates it.
+Experts recommend you conserve it by running your car for ten minutes every hour.
+The candles provide warmth, and the tin can radiates it

 Leave the cat at home, but take the litter.

-Another good tip is to have a bag of kitty litter to provide traction if your wheels are spinning on ice, as well as a flare so assistance can locate you.
+Another good tip is to have a bag of kitty litter to provide traction if your wheels are spinning on ice and a flare so assistance can locate you.

 Ye olde fashioned atlas

 Why not stash a map or atlas in your glove box?
-Even if you never have to take it out, it’s there in the case that you get lost and your phone service isn’t working.
+Even if you never have to take it out, it’s there in case you get lost, and your phone service isn’t working.

 A word on snow tires